bixel/dotfiles/README.md

     npm install -g git+https://github.com/bixel/instant-markdown-d.git

-There are some other tweaks for OSX, I do not want to miss:
+There are some other tweaks for macOS, I do not want to miss:

 Enabling and setting key-repeat and initial key-repeat rates via
 ```